messy bun scrunchie tutorial

 Why most scrunchies fail at messy buns

 Chenille has a textured, velvety surface.
 Those tiny fibres catch on your hair and hold.
 Our Petal Black Chenille Scrunchie grips without pulling.
-The elastic core is wide enough to wrap twice around a thick bun.

 Step by step